Feature #1097

 History

-Updated by Djuri Baars about 12 years ago
+Updated by Djuri Baars over 12 years ago

 I am in a comparable situation, luckily I have in both locations 100 mbit FTTH, so the streaming is not a problem.